isomerpages/pmo-nptd/media-centre/speeches/_posts/2025-07-05-post-Speech by Minister Indranee Rajah at UWS STEM Festival 2025.md

 <p>
 <br>I am also very heartened to hear that over 60% of men surveyed as part
-of United Women Singapore’s latest research believed that they have a role to play in supporting women in STEM.
+of United Women Singapore’s latest research believed that they have a role to play in supporting women in STEM<sup>1</sup>.
 Let’s give them a big hand.
 This is encouraging, as meaningful change can only accelerate with male allyship.
 In this regard, I am pleased to see so many men in this room, offering your support as mentors and volunteers.
 This will help reinforce aspirations and build pathways for women keen to pursue STEM careers.</p>
 <p>
 <br>Lastly, we must recognise the role parents, as well as the broader society,
 play in shaping young women’s aspirations.
 United Women Singapore’s research